 Don’t overthink this personalization thing.
 It is quite simple actually.
 You personalize the subject line by simply mentioning the journalist’s name.
 When you refer to them by name it breaks the ice.
 The journalist gives you some benefit of the doubt because you cared to find out who they are.
 It shows that the pitch hasn’t been sent to a thousand other people.
 There is just something about being called by your name in an email that makes a difference in how you react to that email.

 This is why mass emailing journalists doesn’t work.
 When we were setting up Pressfarm in the early days, we had a lot of requests from our initial users to provide a way for them to mass download journalist contacts.

 Another useful tip for personalizing the subject line is to mention the journalist’s segment.
-For instance, if you are sending a story to a journalist that runs a segment called Tech Mondays, it is good to mention that your story is for Tech Monday.
-It might also be a journalist who runs a particular column in a publication.
+For instance, if you are sending a story to a journalist that runs a segment called Tech Mondays, it is good to mention that your story is for Tech Mondays.
+You might also be writing to a journalist who runs a particular column in a publication.
 If so, mention that column.

-If we take the first two rules and put together a quick subject line about a recent survey that might interest a journalist name Davis who runs a segment called Tech Babies in a publication, it will look like this:
+Let’s take the first two rules and put together a quick subject line about a recent survey that might interest a journalist name Davis who runs a segment called Tech Babies in a publication.
+This would look like this: